dszv/Lagrange/_posts/2021-04-10-lorentz-force.md

 \end{equation}
 $$

-where $ A $ is a vector field, with gauge transformation law
+where $ A(x) $ is a vector field, and $ q $ is called the coupling constant.
+The gauge transformation law needed for the vector field results

 $$
 \begin{equation}